 - Flooding due to tank damage caused by tree roots, ground movement or vehicles

 - Roof Collapses (Cesspits tend to cover large areas)

 - Structural problems.
 As tanks age they start to deteriorate (especially older brick built tanks).
 This can result in leaks and pollution of the surrounding areas

 - Lack of maintenance.
-Tanks not emptied often enough leading to flooding and siltation with the tank and drainage field
+Tanks not emptied often enough can lead to flooding around the tank and problems in the connected drains

 - Bad Practise – in some cases the tanks are ‘modified’ to allow them to drain out into a watercourse.
 This leads to pollution and associated issues such as smells

 There are many problems that may affect your sewage treatment plant, including: